Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Introduction

 We propose three generalisations of RMs that address the challenges mentioned above: \emph{numeric}, \emph{agenda}, and \emph{coupled} RMs.
-Each RM is a stepping stone towards the next.

-To put this in context, we introduce a running example based on a variant of the Delivery domain.
-Our Delivery domain is a deterministic finite-grid world with four-connected cells, some containing boxes.
-The agent should collect all boxes and deliver them to a designated station cell.
-Upon entering a box cell, the agent automatically picks the box up but can carry only one box at a time.
-The world contains no obstacles besides the surrounding walls, and its size is fixed.
+To illustrate them, we introduce a running example based on a variant of the Delivery domain---a deterministic finite-grid world with four-connected cells, some containing boxes.
+The agent must collect all boxes and deliver them to a designated station cell.
+Entering a box cell automatically collects the box, and the agent cannot accidentally drop it, but only one box can be carried at a time.
 Figure~\ref{fig:delivery} illustrates an example environment with two boxes.

 First, we introduce numeric features to RMs to simplify RM design for the user.
-For compact modelling, unordered subtasks are encapsulated into a single discrete numeric variable, which is then mapped to a numeric feature.
-For our running example, Figure~\ref{fig:rm-num} shows a numeric RM for delivering two boxes.
-Numeric variable $w$ counts the number of uncollected boxes and has domain $\mathcal{D}_{w} = \set{0, 1, 2}$.
-However, the agent cannot directly use this RM for learning because RM states $u_0$ and $u_1$ represent different task progression steps and are visited twice---once for each collected box.
+For compact modelling, unordered subtasks are encapsulated into a discrete numeric variable, which is then mapped to a numeric feature.
+For our running example, Figure~\ref{fig:rm-num} shows a numeric RM for two boxes.
+Numeric variable $w$ with domain $\mathcal{D}_{w} = \set{0, 1, 2}$ counts the number of uncollected boxes.
+However, the agent cannot directly use this RM for learning because RM states $u_0$ and $u_1$ are visited twice---once for each collected box.
 As a solution, the given numeric RM can be translated to a Boolean RM (Figure~\ref{fig:rm-bool}).
-However, Boolean RMs scale poorly: the number of their states grows exponentially with the number of boxes.
-Furthermore, the agent needs to learn exponentially large information because it discovers both low- and high-level policies through trial and error.
+However, Boolean RMs scale poorly: the number of states grows exponentially with the number of boxes, and the agent must learn exponential information.